-For nearly 20 years, I have been deeply involved in advocacy and public policy on education issues, mostly focused on early learning.
+For nearly 20 years, I have been deeply involved in advocacy and public policy around education and early childhood.
 I worked to increase quality in early learning and make it more affordable and more accessible to families.
 I also advocated for higher wages, higher subsidies, and more support for training and education for the early learning and school age care workforce.

-Then, providers are inundated with calls and emails asking the same basic questions over and over about their programs, taking precious time away from the children in their care and their own down time.
+Then, providers are inundated with calls and emails asking the same basic questions over and over about their programs, taking precious time away from the children in their care.
 Even if a program is in high demand and has a long waitlist, they still get all those same calls and emails.
-Because the children always come first, lots of calls and emails never get returned and parents are left wanting and waiting.

 DayHeart solves all of these problems in one central place – getting parents comprehensive information about all their early learning and care options and giving providers a way to directly reach the parents searching for care in their area.